What is the schedule of classes?

 Please do NOT buy an instrument from an online website like Ebay or Amazon.
 These websites neglect to mention that instruments are delivered incomplete – it is assumed that once you get the instrument, you will take it to a local luthier to get the bridge and nut fitted.
 Typically, these instruments also come with demonstration accessories - bows, pegs, strings, and tailpieces that must be replaced with the real deal.
 Altogether, that $50 violin will cost you another $250 before it’s playable … and even then, they usually sound terrible.
 Most students who buy an instrument online are left unsatisfied and quit before their second year.

 Some families already own an instrument.
 See the next question below :-)

 Our family already owns an instrument.
 Can my child use it?

 Possibly - we'll have to make sure it’s in working condition & the correct size.
 String instruments come in different sizes to fit different people; bigger instruments have a bigger tone, but an instrument that's too large will be physically painful to play.
 It's not uncommon even for adults to use fractional instruments.
 Bring your instrument to Instrument Night so I can check it out.

 The String Basses are massive!

-Yup, generally, though the smallest basses are the same size as a full-size cello.
+Yup, generally, though the smallest basses resemble a cello.
 Because of their size, I strive to assign most students 2 basses - one to keep at home, and one to keep at school.
 If you rent a bass for at home, I'll do my best to provide a district bass to use at school.
 If you can't rent one at home, we'll have to see how many people sign up for bass before I know if I'll have one for you to keep at home.